najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 ## Overview

 This project is inspired by the research article titled "Recognizing Human Races through Machine Learning—A Multi-Network, Multi-Features Study" by Adrian Sergiu Darabant, Diana Borza, and Radu Danescu.
-The aim of this implementation is to replicate and extend the findings of the paper, exploring ethnicity recognition using deep learning models and multiple features.
+The aim of this implementation is to replicate and extend the findings of the paper, comparing how different models perform in analyzing facial features for multi-class ethnicity recognition, highlighting the potential advantages of ResNetV2 in this specific scenario.
+Additionally, we explore the impact of a custom, limited dataset size on model accuracy compared to the paper's findings.

 ## Article Reference